Cucurbitacin E

 Cucurbitacin E is a highly oxidated steroid consisting of a tetracyclic triterpene.
-Specific changes on this molecule under certain conditions can generate other types of cucurbitacins such as cucurbitacin I, J, K and L.
+Specific modifications in this molecule under certain conditions can form other types of cucurbitacins such as cucurbitacin I, J, K and L.

-It is being investigated for its potential biological effects.
+As of 2020, it is being investigated for its potential biological effects.
+Cucurbitacin E has been found to increase activity of anti-cancer drugs in certain types of cancers.
+It selectively increases chemosensitivity of nutrient receptors, on or inside cancer cells, to anti-cancer drug molecules, thereby decreasing binding of the nutrients to cancer cells, and decreasing their growth, leading to selective cell death of cancer cells.

 Research

 Anti-inflammatory

 Cucurbitacin E anti-inflammatory activities are proved in vivo and in vitro.
 It is useful in the treatment of inflammation because of the inhibition of cyclooxygenase and reactive nitrogen species (RNS) but not reactive oxygen species (ROS).

 Macrophages are responsible for the production of various cytokines, RNS and ROS, growth factors and chemokines as a response to activation signal such as chemical mediators, cytokines and lipopolysaccharide.
 Although these molecules have an important role, they can also have damaging effects, like some RNS.
 Cucurbitacin possesses dose-dependent anti-inflammatory activity related to its inhibition of nitric oxide (an RNS) production in macrophages without affecting the viability of these cells.

 As cucurbitacin E doesn't affect normal human liver cells, it may have therapeutic potential and effective treatment for a variety of inflammation mediated diseases.